Huang Wei: Huaihai Campaign

-In November 1948, Huang Wei led the 12th army from Henan province toward Eastern of Xuzhou to fight the communists.
+In November 1948, Huang Wei led the 12th army from Henan province toward the East of Xuzhou to fight the communists.
 However, communist moles in the Kuomintang department of defense, such as Guo Ruhuai and Liu Fei, leaked vital military plans to the communist commanders.
 The American-armed 12th army headed into a trap sprang by the communist forces in nearly Su County, Anhui province, less than 30 miles from Xuzhou.
-In the great Shuangduiji Campaign, which lasted nearly a month and the 12th army was destroyed.
-Huang's attempt to breakout from communist blockade was foiled when one of his division commanders went over to communists with his unit.
-He tried to break out again but was captured alive, only his deputy commander Hu Lien was able to escape back to Nanjing.
+In the Shuangduiji Campaign, which lasted nearly a month, the 12th army was destroyed.
+Huang's attempt to breakout from communist encirclement was foiled when nationalist Major General Liao Yunzhou, a secret member of the Chinese Communist Party, led his 110th Division to defect to the communist side.
+By December 13, nationalist forces under the command of Huang Wei held a small area of 1.5 km across.
+As Huang attempted to break out, his tank broke down and he was captured alive.
+The 12th Army was totally annihilated by dusk on December 15, 1948.
+Only his deputy commander Hu Lien was able to break out with eight thousand soldiers and escape back to Nanjing.
+Huang entered a period of initial interrogation and isolation typical for senior KMT captives, as documented in CCP military dispatches urging further surrenders.